Padalarang railway station

-Padalarang Station is a railway station in West Bandung Regency, West Java.
+Padalarang Station is a railway station complex in Padalarang, West Bandung Regency, West Java, Indonesia.
+The complex is planned to serve long-distance train services from Kereta Api Indonesia, commuter trains from KAI Commuter, and Jakarta-Bandung high-speed trains from Kereta Cepat Indonesia China (KCIC).
+The complex is in the form of two different station buildings, each operated by KAI and KCIC, and connected via a pedestrian bridge.

 The station is located near the Cihaliwung area and Cihaliwung traditional market, on the heart of the capital city of Western Bandung Regency, the Padalarang town.

 The station is located on the western side of Bandung Metropolitan area, it is the junction where two railway routes (Cikampek–Padalarang and Manggarai–Padalarang) merged.
 It previously had a short branchline that goes into Kertas Padalarang paper mill.